 Week 4 is a very eventful week.
-The embryo will travel through the fallopian tube, arrive in the uterus and implant on average 9 days after fertilization/ovulation.
+This is when pregnancy begins when the embryo implants on average 9 days after fertilization/implantation, about 6-12 days after ovulation/fertilization.
+During pregnancy week 4 the embryo will have concluded the travel through the fallopian tube, arrive in the uterus and implant on average 9 days after fertilization/ovulation.
 And within days after implantation, the pregnancy test will be positive!

 Now things are moving along quickly in the growth process.
 The blastocyst now consists of three layers.
 The innermost layer or endoderm is where the intestine, bladder, pancreas, and liver will form.

 The heart has now started beating and can often be seen early in the 6th week by transvaginal ultrasound.
 Baby is now about 1/17 of an inch in length and growing rapidly.

 Your baby has grown from 1/17 of an inch to 1/3 of an inch.
 While your baby may still be very small, many of the crucial organs are developing rapidly.
 Arms and legs are growing, but fingers and toes have yet to sprout.

 You are now more than halfway through the first trimester, and the baby continues to grow rapidly.
 Last week, baby measured 1/3 of an inch and now he has grown to 3/4 of an inch in length.
 The heart is beating and if an ultrasound is performed, a fluttering will be seen on screen.

 Cartilage is now forming and bones are growing.
 Baby is forming the skeleton that he will use to stand, walk and run later in life.
 Eye structure is progressing and the tongue is beginning to develop.
 Intestines have formed in the umbilical cord, but are now moving out of the cord and into baby’s abdomen.